M-o-a-T/moat/doc/spec_aa.rst

 They are special because clients must listen (and possibly react) to them even if they're not addressed to them directly.

-Every message's first byte contains a flag bit and four bits for the length of the client's serial number / MAC / EUID, minus one.
+Every assignment message's first byte contains a the message type (bit 2…0, zero), a flag bit (bit 3) and four bits for the length of the client's serial number / MAC / EUID, minus one (bit 7…4).
 Serial numbers longer than 16 bytes are not allowed.
-Serial numbers shorter than 4 bytes are strongly discouraged.
+Serial numbers shorter than four bytes are strongly discouraged.

-If the Timer bit is set, the request contains a timer minifloat.
+Bytes two to ``length+2`` contain the serial number.

-If the Flag bit is set, the request contains an additional flag byte.
-Otherwise the flag byte is assumed to be zero.
+If the flag bit is set, the serial number is followed by an additional flag byte.
+Otherwise the flag byte is assumed to be zero and the message ends after the serial.

-The reply shall be identical to the sender's so that the receiver may easily identify its reply.

 Clients process AA messages if